SDriven/Dstl-Satellite-Imagery-Feature-Detection/README.md

 crops, rivers, lakes, trucks, cars) in satellite images.
 This solution uses the [U-Net](https://arxiv.org/abs/1505.04597) neural network architecture to segment the images for ten binary classes.

-#### Thanks to visoft, n01z3, Sergey Mushinskiy, Konstantin Lopuhin for the great scripts and discussions.
+#### Thanks to visoft, n01z3, Sergey Mushinskiy, Konstantin Lopuhin for the great scripts and discussions and to my teammate [Hao](https://www.kaggle.com/lihaorocky)